- 0 kr

 USE A LINGERIE BAG.

 Take good care of your washing machine and it will last longer.
-Bras and clothes with sequins, chains or similar decorations are best washed in a lingerie bag, or a zip-up net bag.
+Clothes with sequins, chains or similar decorations are best washed in a lingerie bag, or a zip-up wash bag.

 DO NOT OVER LOAD YOUR WASHING MACHINE WITH LAUNDRY.